The Scrap Metal Dealers Act 2013 introduces one operating licence for both Scrap Metal Dealers and Motor Salvage

 There is now a requirement for all Scrap Metal Dealers to complete appropriate applications and disclosures and satisfy their local authority that they are genuine traders;

-All new applicants for a licence, and for a licence renewal, must apply for a Basic Disclosure Certificate.
+All new applicants and applicants renewing their licence must apply for a Basic Disclosure Certificate.
 You can apply online.
 All named people on the application form must apply and provide us with a certificate, this includes the site manager and director;